Order and Authority

 But no one alive today is anything like the 1st apostles who were instructed by Jesus to lay the foundation for the church.
 No one alive today has the authority of the 1st century apostles.
 They were guided by the Holy Spirit to write scripture.
 We need to respect and honor what they have written.
 Anyone who teaches and tries to interpret what they said had better be careful.
 We are not trying to be a teacher in this article, but rather a tester.
 We are only testing what the teachers are saying.
 We are called to test everything that is said.
 If we have convictions based on reading God's Word, we should evaluate what the best teachers are saying to the church.

 The other thing that must be said is that there really is a need for interpreting in the modern church days we live because we are so distant from the early church days.
 Some things have changed.
-We know and realized that it is not immediately obvious how to interpret some things even in the New Testament.
+We know and realize that it is not immediately obvious how to interpret some things even in the New Testament.
 Understanding how the Old Testament applies to the New Testament Christian is also something that takes wisdom.
-We have been pondering the Bible for 50 years, so we are not quick to just into these ideas.
+We have been pondering the Bible for 50 years, so we are not quick to jump into these ideas.
 Some professors in seminaries have gone from non Christian to teaching others in less than 10 years and they are accepted.
 But we believe "eldership" has to do with years "in the Lord", not just academic credentials!
 We are not claiming to be anything, but we have a duty in scripture to test what we hear.
 That is our motivation.

 So in summary, we know God's Word from years of meditation, we have read some of the top scholars on an important text (1 Corinthians 14:26-40), and we have learned some interesting things about New Testament "worship" that have been hidden by our Bible translations.

 This article is somewhat advanced.
 We don't know how to explain these ideas in simple terms at this point.
-We assume you must do some research if you are not already familar with the topics.
+We assume you must do some research if you are not already familiar with the topics.
 This article is incomplete.
 We hope to work on it...
 But the background material is on other links or you can look into it...
 I am being urgently called...
 I must stop.
 I am being "so bad" by writing this...
 I must go.

 FOOTNOTES